-You can answer, reject or end phone calls with the push-buttons on your hearing aids.
+You can answer, reject or end phone calls with the push-button on your hearing aids.
 For this functionality, your hearing aids must be paired with a compatible iPhone.

-To accept
+• To accept

-Press briefly on either part of the pushbutton to accept a phone call.
+Briefly press the push-button to accept a phone call.
 A short tone confirms your action.